-The Carolina Thread Trail Overlay District boundaries include all parcels that fall within the trail corridors identified on the Lancaster County Carolina Thread Trail Master Plan.
-These corridors are identified along rivers, roads, and abandoned rail corridors.
-The general requirements and development standards are applicable to all parcels for major land subdivision and development along the trail corridors in the Lancaster County Carolina Thread Trail Master Plan.
+The Carolina Thread Trail Overlay District boundaries include all parcels that fall within the trails identified on the Lancaster County Carolina Thread Trail Master Plan.
+These trails are identified along rivers, roads and abandoned rail corridors.
+The general requirements and development standards are applicable to all parcels for land subdivision and development along the all trails in the Lancaster County Carolina Thread Trail Master Plan.